cssnr/update-version-tags-action/README.md

 </details>

+### dry_run

+If this is `true` no tags will be created/updated and will only output the results.

+### token

-**token:** GitHub workflow tokens do not allow for rolling back or deleting tags.
+GitHub workflow tokens do not allow for rolling back or deleting tags.
 To do this you must create a PAT with the `repo` and `workflow` permissions, add it to secrets, and use it.
 See [Rolling Back](#rolling-back) for more information and an example.